bprzybylski/IB-CS-GeS/content/extended-essay/overview/_index.md

 # Computer Science Extended Essay
 {{< hint warning >}}
 **Note on the sources used**
 The information provided in this and other sections of the Extended Essay is largely derived from two sources: [Paul Baumgarten's website](https://pbaumgarten.com/ib-compsci/extended-essay.md) and the [subject-specific Extended Essay Computer Science guide](https://ib.compscihub.net/wp-content/uploads/2016/07/EE-for-CS-guidance-2016.pdf).
-While I strive to incorporate the most crucial info from these sources and offer additional perspectives, I encourage you to visit these references for a better understanding.
+While I strive to incorporate the most crucial info from these sources and offer additional perspectives, I strongly encourage you to visit these references for a better understanding.
 {{< /hint >}}

 The Extended Essay (EE) in Computer Science (CS) is an independent **research** project where students conduct **experiments** to explore the vast realm of computing and its implications for the world.
 The work has a maximum length of 4,000 words, with an additional 500 words allocated for reflections, known as the Reflections on Planning and Progress Form (RPPF).
 (Further details on RPPF can be found [here](https://www.ibo.org/globalassets/new-structure/brochures-and-infographics/pdfs/rppf-completing-en.pdf), and you can refer to the format [here](http://schools.wrdsb.ca/chc/files/2014/05/100-RPPF_e.pdf)).